boltlabs-inc/zkchannels-spec/tezos/5-tezos-escrowagent.md

 * `gas` - operation gas
 * `gas_block_limit` - gas limit for a block

-#### Fee estimation
-Since it is impossible to accurately predict what other operations the bakers will receive, it is also impossible to know what operation weight will be sufficient for an operation to be included in the next block.
-Therefore, setting the operation weight for an operation is a trade-off between cost and the probability of it being included in the next block.
-For a layer-2 protocol such as zkChannels, it is critical that certain operations get confirmed in a timely manner as the security of the protocol depends on the customer and merchant being able to broadcast operations within specified delay periods.
-We do not specify how the operation weight should be set but require that the Tezos clients used by the customer and merchant are capable of setting a target operation weight to ensure operations are confirmed quickly.

-#### Setting fees
-Given a target operation weight, setting the baker fee involves two steps: estimating the gas and storage used by an operation, then setting a baker fee based on a target weight.
+Therefore, when creating an operation which is intended to have a fast confirmation (e.g. by the next block), the baker fee should be high enough such that the operation weight is within the baker's threshold for being included in the next block.

+#### Estimating operation gas and storage
 The Tezos node allows clients to estimate the gas and storage used by an operation by simulating the operation locally.
 This lets the client know how much gas and storage was used, as well as whether the operation was successful or not (to avoid paying fees for an erroneous transaction).
-Given an estimate of the gas and storage usage, a target weight can be achieved by using the formula to derive the appropriate baker fee.

 #### Minimal operation fees
 Tezos bakers by default require a minimal operation fee to propagate and include operations into a block.
 This minimal fee is not set at the protocol level but rather in the configuration of the node and the baker.
 Bakers may set their own minimal fee requirements that differ from the default.
 The default minimal fee is determined by:
 ```